sio-salt/molgeom/README.md

 ## 🚀 Getting Started

-> **Note**: `molgeom` is under active development.
-The implemented features and method names may change in future updates.
-Please check the repository regularly for the latest information.

 You can try out example of `molgeom` in Jupyter Notebook:
 👉 [**Try Example Code in Jupyter Notebook**](https://mybinder.org/v2/gh/sio-salt/molgeom-examples/main?urlpath=lab/tree/notebooks/tutorial1.ipynb)